Onemind-Services-LLC/cloudmydc-docs/docs/Deployment Tools/Mailings/Email via External SMTP.md

 </div>

-4. Download the [PHPMailer script](https://cloudmydc.com/) (here we provide you with our custom version which excludes all extra settings and is targeted only on SMTP).
+4. Download the <a href="https://download.jelastic.com/public.php?service=files&amp;t=1c0e6f02fd2da054818b86182fc5747d&amp;download&amp;path=//phpmailer.test.tar.gz" target="_blank">PHPMailer script</a> (here we provide you with our custom version which excludes all extra settings and is targeted only on SMTP).

 5. Navigate to the **Deployment manager** and **Upload** the downloaded package to the platform dashboard.